Peel It Back Tour: Background and events

 In April 2024, Nine Inch Nails announced numerous upcoming projects through new multimedia company With Teeth, including a music festival, a new album, short film, and video game.
 In August, they announced that the band would compose the score to Disney's Tron: Ares (2025), the first of Trent Reznor and Atticus Ross's film scores to credit the Nine Inch Nails name after over a dozen prior works.
 After having been focused more on film scores, Reznor indicated in December 2024 that he and Ross were "taking the inspiration we've garnered and funneling it into a Nine Inch Nails project", and that the duo was ready to return to the "driver's seat".
 Reznor elaborated that material released by "Nine Inch Nails" had been their work in relation to the zeitgeist, which he felt less connected to as he aged, but said that this purpose was changing, and that beyond the Tron score he mused that other Nine Inch Nails activity in 2025 was not out of the question.
 Plans for a tour titled "Peel It Back" leaked on January 13, 2025, the title alluding to the band's song "March of the Pigs" from The Downward Spiral (1994).
 These leaks indicated August and September shows in the United States, Canada, and Europe; a September 10 date at Benchmark International Arena in Tampa, Florida suggested that tickets were going on sale starting January 17.
 The leaks included an associated Ticketmaster listing for the Tampa date, with numerous concert locations in America emerging online, as well as in Toronto, Canada and Manchester, England.

 On January 14, the band confirmed they would be touring and provide further details in due time, but had delayed their announcement due to the ongoing Los Angeles wildfires.
 The Peel It Back Tour marks the band's first tour since the completion of their 2022 US and UK shows.
 Dates for a North American leg were indicated by the online leaks with shows in Brooklyn, Tampa, Atlanta, Raleigh, Philadelphia, Toronto, and Cleveland; as well dates for a Europe leg with shows in Manchester and London.
 On January 22, 2025, Nine Inch Nails announced the tour dates, with a European leg starting in June in Dublin and ending in July; and a North American leg starting in August and ending in September in Los Angeles.
 The dates included arena shows and stops at European music festivals.
 Three more shows were added to the tour on January 29.
-On March 5, Nine Inch Nails announced that Boys Noize, who completed the Challengers (MIXED) remix album for their 2024 score of the film Challengers, would open for the band on every show of the Peel It Back Tour.
+On March 5, Nine Inch Nails announced that Boys Noize, who completed the Challengers (Mixed) remix album for their 2024 score of the film Challengers, would open for the band on every show of the Peel It Back Tour.
 The show in Lyon was canceled by June 13.
-At the June 15 opening show in Ireland, the band deubuted with their full lineup; Robin Finck served as guitarist, Alessandro Cortini as bassist / keyboardist, and Ilan Rubin served as drummer.
-Rubin would depart from the band after the European leg to join the Foo Fighters, being replaced by past member Josh Freese starting with the North American leg, who himself had been fired from the Foo Fighters a few months before.
-Reznor said at the first show of the North American leg that Freese had rehearsed for the Peel It Back Tour for only one day, as opposed to the months of practice the other members had beforehand.
+At the June 15 opening show in Ireland, the band debuted with their full lineup; Robin Finck served as guitarist, Alessandro Cortini as bassist / keyboardist, and Ilan Rubin served as drummer.